-- Textile mills producing cotton fabrics must be OEKO-TEX STeP certified (body fabric only). - All virgin cotton used in body fabric should be traceable from production to mill through Better Cotton. - No cotton should be sourced from supply chains using forced labour. - All cotton should be grown and processed using responsible water practices.
+- Textile mills producing cotton fabrics must be OEKO-TEX STeP certified (body fabric only), evidenced by the applicable certificate number. - All virgin cotton used in body fabric should be traceable from production to mill through Better Cotton. - No cotton should be sourced from supply chains using forced labour.

+• All cotton should be grown and processed using responsible water practices.